GeckSpy/EP-trajectory-optimisation/how to evaluate.md

 # What are we evaluating :
 - algorithms
+    - Q-learning
     - Deep-Q learning
-    - Gen algo
+    - Gen algo: classical + NEAT

 # What are the key components :
 - time complexity
+    - statistique
+    - time to reach goal (finding cars that do at least one lap)
+    - play with hyperparameters
 - power usage
 - parallelisation
 - memory usage
+- For GA: Markov gen modelisation

 # How to